spirit-code/spirit/README.md

 It provides functionality to

 - Control Calculations
-- Locally insert Configurations (homogeneous, skyrmions, spin spiral, ... )
+- Locally insert Configurations (homogeneous, skyrmions, spin spiral, …)
 - Generate homogeneous Transition Paths
 - Change parameters of the Hamiltonian
 - Change parameters of the Method and Solver
-- Configure the Visualization (arrows, isosurfaces, lighting, ...)
+- Configure the visualisation (arrows, isosurfaces, lighting, …)

 See the [UI-QT Reference](docs/UI-Qt.md) for the key bindings of the various features.